SysBioInra/RBApy/README.rst

 Installation
 -------------

-For all details on installation and usage of code, please refer to the RBApy website https://sysbioinra.github.io/RBApy/.
-Make sure that you have `scipy` version <= 1.2.1, as the changes that have recently been introduced in the version 1.3.0 are not yet compatible with RBApy.
+RBApy requires one of the linear programming solvers `IBM CPLEX <https://www.ibm.com/analytics/cplex-optimizer>`_, `GLPK <https://www.gnu.org/software/glpk/>`_, or `Gurobi <https://www.gurobi.com/products/gurobi-optimizer/>`_.
+Note, while GLPK is capable of executing the example models in the tutorial, in our experience, GLPK is prohibitively slow for real RBA models.
+IBM and Gurobi both provide free licenses for academic research.

+1. Optionally, install the CPLEX linear programming solver.

+2. Install this package from PyPI:
+    ```
+    pip install rbapy
+    ```

+    Optionally, install GLPK by installing RBApy with the ``cplex`` option.
+Note, this requires a CPLEX license.:

+    ```
+    pip install rbapy[cplex]
+    ```

+    Optionally, install GLPK by installing RBApy with the ``glpk`` option.
+Note, this requires ``libglpk-dev``.:

+    ```
+    pip install rbapy[glpk]
+    ```

+    Optionally, install Gurobi by installing RBApy with the ``gurobi`` option.
+Note, this requires a Gurobi license.:

+    ```
+    pip install rbapy[gurobi]
+    ```

+More information about how to install RBApy is available at https://sysbioinra.github.io/RBApy/.

 Running
 -------

 For more detailed instructions on usage, please refer to the RBApy website https://sysbioinra.github.io/RBApy/.

 Put the SBML file containing the GSMM of your organism of interest in the `input` directory and fill in the parameter file `input/params.in`.
 Then open a console at the root